Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 The most basic building block of coroutines is the _suspending function_.
 It allows a running operation to pause and resume later without affecting the structure of your code.

-To mark a function as a suspending function, use the `suspend` keyword:
+To declare a suspending function, use the `suspend` keyword:

 ```kotlin
 suspend fun greet() {